Bud rot on marijuana plants: Causes & how to deal with it

 Final words

-Bud Rot can be deadly to your cannabis crop.
+Bud Rot can be deadly to your marijuana crop.
 However, following the guide above, you may be able to stop it in its tracks or prevent it entirely.
 Remember to stay vigilant and act quickly if you discover any bud rot on your cannabis.
 I hope this guide has helped you with some questions about bud rot.

 Besides bud rot, it is essential to ensure your plants don’t experience any root rot.
 We also have an article on how to avoid that here.